Skip to content

 resume Resume playback

-path is a file path (e.g. /usr/share/music/song.nsf). track: specifies the track number (used for files like NSF that contain multiple tracks).
+path is a file path (e.g. /usr/share/sounds/nsf/song.nsf). track: specifies the track number (used for files like NSF that contain multiple tracks).

 FMSQ Sequences